 In the M&A context, representations and warranties regarding past compliance are critical, but there is a tension between the objectives of the buyer and seller in negotiating these clauses.
-Sellers often will prefer to couch these representations and warranties with varying degrees of materiality and knowledge qualifiers, while buyers may prefer more robust disclosures.
+Sellers will often prefer to couch these representations and warranties with varying degrees of materiality and knowledge qualifiers, while buyers may favour more robust disclosures.

 Ongoing diligence expectations

-In the end, irrespective of the scope of the representations and warranties that may be negotiated, or how ‘clean’ the results of a diligence review may be, the enforcement agencies have made clear their expectation that acquirors should conduct further diligence post-completion and that parties to commercial agreements should monitor compliance for the life of the relationship.
+In the end, irrespective of the scope of the representations and warranties that may be negotiated, or how ‘clean’ the results of a diligence review may be, the enforcement agencies have made clear their expectation that acquirers should conduct further diligence post-completion and that parties to commercial agreements should monitor compliance for the life of the relationship.
+For instance, OFAC’s US$862,318 settlement with First Bank SA and JC Flowers & Co in August 2021 arose from First Bank’s alleged violations after being acquired by JC Flowers, and JC Flowers’ failure to ensure that First Bank understood the full scope of US sanctions applicable to financial institutions without a physical presence in the United States.
 Among other things, OFAC clearly expects buyers to conduct heightened diligence of parties known to do business with countries or entities subject to OFAC sanctions, appoint management personnel who are committed to compliance, conduct regular audits and risk assessments, provide ongoing training, and respond to red flags promptly.
-In the context of commercial relationships, OFAC expects risk assessments, exercise of caution when doing business with entities with known contacts with OFAC-sanctioned entities and jurisdictions, compliance monitoring throughout the life of the relationship, training, KYC screening procedures and, when applicable, the obtaining of compliance certifications.
+In the context of commercial relationships, OFAC expects risk assessments, exercise of caution when doing business with entities with known contacts with OFAC-sanctioned entities and jurisdictions, compliance monitoring throughout the life of the relationship, training, KYC screening procedures and, when applicable, the obtaining of compliance certification.